ebagabe/Bookstore-REST-API/README.md

 - Express
 - Mongodb
 - Mongoose
-- Nodemon as developer tool
+- Nodemon and dotenv as developer tool

 ## How to run this application